Waste fees and charges

 - Lightweight materials (polystyrene, insulation material)

-We recommend that businesses consider changes to waste collection and disposal charges when calculating their costs for 2019/2020 (e.g. operational costs, contracts, quotes).
+The cost of commercial waste collection services also now includes a component of the waste levy.
+We recommend that businesses consider changes to waste collection and disposal charges when calculating their costs for 2019/2020 (e.g. operational costs, contracts, quotes, tenancy agreements).

 For more information, contact us.